- This post contains affiliate links. Read more here.

 From St. Patrick’s Day to lazy summer barbecues to Oktoberfest and beyond, you might find yourself sipping a cold beer with your dog nearby.
 Does he want a taste?
 If he does, is it safe for your dog to share a sip of beer?
 The short answer: no. But read on for a clever workaround.

-Hops, a major ingredient in most beer, are also toxic to dogs, causing elevated body temperature, racing heart, and vomiting.
-Luckily, most dogs aren’t likely to be around hops themselves; only home brewers really need to worry about limiting their dogs’ access to actual hops.
+Hops, a major ingredient in most beer, are toxic to dogs, causing elevated body temperature, racing heart, and vomiting.
+Luckily, most dogs aren’t likely to be around hops themselves; only homebrewers really need to worry about limiting their dogs’ access to actual hops.
 However, hops in beer are still a concern for dogs.

 Sounds pretty scary right?
-Luckily for the discriminating doggie palate, Bowser Beer, a beer just for dogs, is now available online and in pet stores and dog-friendly bars across the nation.
+Luckily for the discriminating doggie palate, brews made just for dogs can be found online, in pet stores, and at dog-friendly bars across the nation.

 Yes, dog “beer” is available: A handful of companies make dog “beer” in the form of savory broths, meal additives, and “liquid treats” your dog will love.